codeniko/simple-tracker/README.md

 ------------
 If you run an adblocker or a trackerblocker plugin in your browser, page requests to google analytics and other well known tracking libraries get blocked causing you to lose valuable metrics/logs from your websites.
 To circumvent these blockers, you'd have to write some javascript on your pages to send tracking data to an endpoint that won't be blocked and configure a server or cloud function to proxy this data to a service of your choice.
 Simple Tracker is the first piece to that solution.
 It's a light-weight client library that makes sending tracking data simple.

-If you're looking to connect your tracking data sent from Simple Tracker to a cloud function, [check out this AWS Lambda function](https://github.com/codeniko/log.nfeld.com/blob/master/src/track.js) which proxies the data to a free log management service called [Loggly](https://www.loggly.com/).
+If you're looking to connect your tracking data sent from Simple Tracker to a cloud function, [check out these example AWS Lambda functions](examples/server-examples) which proxies the data to a free log management service called [Loggly](https://www.loggly.com/).

 Installation through NPM as module